BU-CLOUD-S20/MOC-Research-Computing/README.md

 #### Automation Scripts
 Creating automation scripts to deploy the entire sid software is the main focus of the project.
 We created Terraform and Kubespray/Ansible scripts to automatically deploy sid(front-end, middleware and backend/cloud).

-In the front-end, we use a terraform script to deploy all the instances required.
+To provide more details, in the front-end, we use a terraform script to deploy all the instances required.
 In the backend, we use Terraform to create all the resources and VMs required (including assigning master-slave VMs), and then use Kubespray (a cluster of Ansible scripts) to install Kubernetes onto the VMs.

 <!--#### Front End and Middleware
 For the frontend and middleware solution, the work previously done by the Harvard SID team will serve as the foundation for the MOC implementation.
 Our goal is to use the provided Heroku code and host a instance on the MOC.
 We will not be doing any major adjustments to the current SID approach only ad-hoc tasks that prevent us from completing the implementation.-->